SMS Strategies

 How can I scale up and send more messages without annoying my customers?

-Segmentation is key to scaling your SMS program while creating a thoughtful customer experience.
+Segmentation and automation are key to scaling your SMS and email programs while creating a thoughtful customer experience.
 Take a cue from each of your audiences, and match their level of engagement with personalized cadences and content.
 For instance, your VIPs are probably interested in hearing from you more often, while new subscribers who haven’t made their first purchase yet would probably prefer more time between messages as they get to know you.

 Things to consider before you send an SMS or email marketing campaign

-There are a lot of factors that lead to a successful SMS campaign.
-Keep these questions & strategies in mind as you schedule your text messages:
+There are a lot of factors that lead to a successful SMS or email campaign.
+Keep these questions and strategies in mind as you schedule your campaigns:

 Which audiences am I engaging?